 When you decide to move data to new website for some reason, you’d like to copy orders, since they keep essential information about sales, made at your store throughout definite period of time.
-To make this task less challenging and more consistent, you may consider Store Manager for PrestaShop.
+To make this task less challenging and more consistent, you may consider PrestaShop order import.

-PrestaShop import orders facility has been introduced to Store Manager for PrestaShop PRO Edition recently (version 188.8.131.523).
-Using this or newer application version, you can accomplish order transfer through import wizard.
+Order import facility has been introduced to Store Manager for PrestaShop PRO Edition recently (version 188.8.131.523).
+Using this or newer application version, you can accomplish PrestaShop order import using assisting wizard.

 This extended tutorial covers the entire procedure of PrestaShop order import from .csv performed through Store Manager and contains screen captures for better visualization.

 What Fields Should Import File Include?

 To create an order record through import, it is required to have data in the following .csv file columns:

 - Order ID – this field stands for order ID